smucclaw/dmnmd/README.md

     | 6 | Summer               | -           | Light Salad and a nice Steak | Hey, why not? |

 Yeah, DMN allows spaces in variable names.
 What could possibly go wrong?

+But if you think of them as properties in a dictionary, that's not so bad.

 ### XML source